napengam/phpWebSocketServer/webClient/README.md

 This script handles my required dialog right after the handshake is done and the connection
 is established.

-- the server sends opcode 'ready'
+- the server sends opcode 'ready' and a UUID to identify this client
-- the script sends back a generated UUID. `{'opcode':'uuid', 'message':uuid}`
-With this UUID the client registers with the server
+With this UUID the client is registered with the server
 - The serve sends a message with opcode 'next'
 signaling that the client can send the next message.